hindmasj/neo4j-exploration/README.md

 Connect to the GUI by going to http://localhost:7474/browser.
 When there select username and password "neo4j/password" (or whatever you have set "NEO4J_AUTH to) and click "Connect".
 Try out the 3 guides that are presented.

 Access a shell from the command line with ``docker compose exec neo4j bin/cypher-shell``.
-You need to supply the same username and passowrd as above.
+You need to supply the same username and password as above.